alexandrehefren/alexandrehefren.github.io/_posts/2023-10-31-data-speaks-for-itself.md

 It seems that the main critical reply to the statement that "data speaks for itself" is that data `storytelling` is more important than letting data speak for itself because data does not speak, and "we need to speak for the data".
 While mentioning that we should interpret data and know the audience before tailoring the message does indeed make sense, it fails to make clear hidden aspects of the entire process.

 The discussion of what is reading data and what is interpreting data has its roots in the conundrum of absolute truth or laws of Nature.
-Whether we derive or discover knowledge by observing the world, as Aristotle said, or actively impose our laws upon Nature, as [Kant](https://en.wikipedia.org/wiki/Critique_of_Pure_Reason) believed: "Our intellect does not draw its laws from nature, but imposes its laws upon nature".
+Whether we derive or discover knowledge by observing the world, as Aristotle said, or actively impose our laws upon Nature, as [Kant](https://en.wikipedia.org/wiki/Critique_of_Pure_Reason) <span id="kant"> believed:</span> "Our intellect does not draw its laws from nature, but imposes its laws upon nature".
 Similarly, we can ask if mathematics is simply discovered or created by us instead.

 {% include video id="ujvS2K06dg4" provider="youtube" %}